uday03meh/profilePictureNFT/README.md

 ## What I learnt:

-- How to write and modify the smart contract using OpenZeppelin and Remix
+- How to write and modify the smart contract using OpenZeppelin and Remix.
-- Get free Goerli ETH using https://goerlifaucet.com/
+- Get free Goerli ETH using https://goerlifaucet.com/.
-- Deploy it on the Ethereum Goerli testnet blockchain to save on gas fees
+- Deploy it on the Ethereum Goerli testnet blockchain to save on gas fees.
 - Host the NFT tokens metadata on IPFS using Filebase.
 - Worked on metadata.json file to add custom attributes and traits.
+- Connected MetaMask wallet to the Goerli test network using an Alchemy RPC endpoint for faster transactions.
 - Mint an NFT and visualize it on OpenSea.